3.4 Clinical Data Elements for Quality Reporting

 • Escalate repeated gaps to quality, HIM, informatics, and clinical leadership.

-The RHIA viewpoint is administrative and cross-functional.
-Quality reporting requires clinicians to document the facts, HIM and quality teams to define and abstract consistently, informatics teams to configure systems correctly, and leaders to act on results with confidence.
-Good governance makes those responsibilities visible.
+For exam scenarios, the safest move is often to pause and validate the specification before redesigning the report.
+A polished dashboard can still be wrong if its numerator, denominator, exclusions, value set, or source fields are misaligned.
+The RHIA viewpoint is administrative and cross-functional: clinicians document the facts, HIM and quality teams define and abstract consistently, informatics configures systems correctly, and leaders act on results with confidence.

 Test Your Knowledge